-- A phlGFBP-1 concentration of 10 μg/l or less in the collected specimen, which indicates the absence of significant tissue damage. - The patient can be discharged and return home, unless otherwise clinically indicated, as the delivery is highly unlikely to happen within the next 1-2 week(s). - Unnecessary treatments with potential side effects can be avoided, the birth-giver is given peace of mind, and hospital resources are saved.
+- A phlGFBP-1 concentration of 10 μg/l or less in the collected specimen, which indicates the absence of significant tissue damage. - The patient can be discharged and return home, unless otherwise clinically indicated, as the delivery is highly unlikely to happen in the next 1-2 week(s). - Unnecessary treatments with potential side effects can be avoided, the birthgiver is given peace of mind, and hospital resources can be saved.